JediKnightBroni/SNE-Comparison/README.md

 # SNE-Comparison
 This is a project that trains and compares image-wide and pixel-wise surface normal estimators.
-See /Documnetation/SNE Project Documentation for full details.
+See the wiki for full details.